MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 \subsection{Datasets}

 We evaluate our proposed LLM-based multi-agent system using six widely recognized datasets: the Nazario phishing corpus \cite{Nazario2005The}, the Enron-Spam dataset \cite{metsis2006spam}, the TREC 2007 public corpus \cite{Gordon2007TREC}, the CEAS 2008 public corpus \cite{2008CEAS}, the Nigerian Fraud dataset \cite{Radev2008CLAIR}, and the SpamAssassin public corpus \cite{Apache2006Spam}.
-These datasets encompass a diverse collection of phishing and legitimate emails, providing a robust testbed for our detection framework.
+These datasets encompass a diverse collection of phishing and legitimate emails, providing a diverse and comprehensive testbed for our detection framework.

 The Nazario phishing corpus comprises Jose's self-reported phishing emails collected from 2005 to 2024.
 To ensure our model is tuned to recognize the most recent phishing indicators, we selected only the phishing emails from 2024, totaling 402 emails.
 Additionally, the Nigerian Fraud dataset contains over 2,500 emails dating from 1998 to 2007; we chose the most recent subset from 2007, which includes 577 emails.
 In contrast, the Enron-Spam dataset comprises both spam and ham emails.
 Since our study specifically targets phishing detection rather than general spam filtering, we used the ham emails as examples of legitimate messages, randomly sampling 1,500 emails for our experiments.
 To further demonstrate the model's transferability to other legitimate datasets, we randomly selected 500 ham emails each from the TREC 2007 and CEAS 2008 public corpora.
 In addition, we selected 500 ``hard ham'' emails from the SpamAssassin public corpus to ensure our model is capable of accurately classifying even the most challenging legitimate emails.